-- a) Redesign of budget and forecast statements to be presented to the Board. - b) Implement budget and forecast process improvements, along with related finance system changes and internal controls. - c) Determine high impact assumptions for use in the developing budgets and forecasts.
+- a) Changes to department structures within Peoplesoft. - b) Implementing budget and forecast processes and process improvements. - c) Assumptions used in the development of salary and benefit budgets and forecasts.

 5. POTENTIAL IMPACT OF DECISIONS

 Potential Impact of Decisions recognizes the potential consequences that errors in judgement made by an incumbent, despite due care, could have on the College.
 Usually, the higher the level of accountability inherent in a position, the greater the potential consequences there are on the College from errors in judgement.